Quick Facts

 The Manono lithium-tin deposit in the DRC is one of the largest hard-rock lithium deposits ever discovered, with a measured and indicated resource exceeding 400 million tonnes at 1.65% lithium oxide.
 If developed to full scale, Manono could produce over 700,000 tonnes of lithium concentrate annually, making the DRC a top-five global lithium producer and potentially the largest in Africa.

-However, Manono's development has been blocked by one of the most contentious mining disputes in African history.
-AVZ Minerals, the Australian company that discovered and delineated the deposit, has been locked in a legal battle with the DRC government, Zijin Mining, and Sinomine over ownership and development rights.
-The dispute — involving allegations of corruption, permit cancellation, and backdoor dealing — has frozen development of a world-class resource at a time when global lithium demand is surging.
+However, Manono's development has been blocked by one of the most contentious mining disputes in African critical minerals.
+AVZ Minerals, the Australian company that delineated Roche Dure, remains in legal dispute with DRC state entities and Zijin-linked interests over ownership and development rights.
+The dispute — involving allegations of unlawful permit cancellation, tenure splitting, and contested pre-emption rights — has frozen AVZ's claimed development pathway while Zijin reports construction activity on Manono Northeast.

 The Manono dispute has direct corridor implications.
 If developed, the deposit would generate massive freight volumes for corridor logistics.
 The lithium concentrates would need to reach processing facilities — currently concentrated overwhelmingly in China — via export routes that include the Lobito Corridor as the most direct Atlantic option.
 The resolution of the Manono dispute will significantly influence corridor traffic projections and investment returns.